 As drift detectors we plan to use either planar drift chambers with square drift cells with a width of about 1 cm or straw tubes with a diameter of about 1 cm arranged one near the other in detection planes.
-Each drift detector consists of three double-layers: one with vertical wires and two with wires inclined by roughly +30° and -30° with respect to the vertical direction.
+Each drift detector consists of three double-layers: one with vertical wires and two with wires inclined by roughly $+30^{\circ}$ and -30° with respect to the vertical direction.
 This configuration of detection planes allows for a three-dimensional reconstruction of multi-track events and contains some redundancy needed in the case when one or two detection planes do not react to particles due to a failure or due to lack of efficiency.

 The basic geometrical parameters of the drift detectors system including the dimensions of the rectangular active areas of the detectors, the inclination angle of the sense wires and the positions of the individual detectors should be optimized using computer simulations of the tracking system and calculating the basic figures of merit including the momentum resolution and geometrical acceptance as specified below.
-In the simulations the reaction $\bar{p}p \to \bar{\Lambda}\Lambda$ can be used as a benchmark channel allowing, in particular, for studies of the momentum reconstruction for particles emitted from delayed vertices and for reconstruction of tracks of low momentum particles.
+In the simulations the reaction $\bar{p}p \rightarrow \bar{\Lambda}\Lambda$ can be used as a benchmark channel allowing, in particular, for studies of the momentum reconstruction for particles emitted from delayed vertices and for reconstruction of tracks of low momentum particles.
 Consequently the figures of merit for the FS tracking detectors are:

-- $\Delta p/p(p,\Theta)$ relative momentum resolution as a function of particle momentum p and scattering angle Θ measured with respect to vertical plane oriented along the beam direction at the target point. - $A(p,\Theta)$ geometrical acceptance.
+- Δp/p(p,Θ) relative momentum resolution as a function of particle momentum p and scattering angle Θ measured with respect to vertical plane oriented along the beam direction at the target point. - $A(p,\Theta)$ geometrical acceptance.

 The basic requirements concerning the FS tracking detectors are collected in the list below.
 The most critical requirements concern the high occupancies expected in the high luminosity mode and the resulting high rate of aging.
 The high rate behavior and the rate of aging of the drift chambers (or straws) should be studied experimentally and should be taken as one of the basic criteria for taking the final choice between the drift chambers and the straws.
-In turns, the influence of the magnetic field on the detector performance indicated in the last three points of the list can be studied using the GARFIELD simulation package.
-The Requirements for the FS tracking detectors are listed here:
+In turns, the influence of the magnetic field on the detector performance will be studied using the GARFIELD simulation package.
+Therefore the operating conditions in terms of the magnetic fields are: